Frequently asked questions

 - If you are moving wildlife from interstate

 A record book documents the movement, births and deaths of animals in your care.
 It contains multiple copies of the Wildlife Record Form which must be completed as a legal requirement.
 Each record book can be used to record details about multiple animals, however only one species of animal can be recorded per page (each page is an individual Wildlife Record Form).
-Either 20 or 50 page record books are available for purchase.
+Either 20 or 50 page record books are available for purchase or you can download a record book for free.

-If you do not already have a useable record book, you must purchase one with your recreational wildlife licence and it will be forwarded to your postal address.
+If you do not already have a useable record book, you must purchase or download one with your recreational wildlife licence, purchased books will be forwarded to your postal address.
 An EHP officer may ask to see your record book to verify the origin of your animals.

 A movement advice is required when an animal is sold from either a private recreational wildlife licence holder or a pet shop.
 Only one movement advice is required per transaction, regardless of the number or types of animals that are being purchased/sold.
 The seller usually provides the movement advice unless you are buying an animal from interstate, then you must complete the movement advice.
 You can download a free electronic copy of the movement advice or you can also order a hard copy for a small fee by contacting EHP on 1300 130 372.